A brief history of Wireless Networks

 The real race to the 5G network is whether the new infrastructure will be sufficiently secure in realizing its technological promises.
 As much as speedy and efficient connections may be a priority, security comes first.
 To ensure secure systems, there is a need to reevaluate the relationship between businesses and the government.
 The below suggestions may be too much of a departure from traditional practices, but so be it, as desperate times call for desperate measures.
 If 5G network security is treated normally, then the associated cyber-risks and threats will treat us abnormally.
 The new 5G reality justifies the below governmental and corporate actions.

 1. The organization must be held responsible for the new cyber duty of care.

-This first key is a reward-based policy that will encourage companies to adhere to a cyber-duty of care as opposed to the traditional penalty-driven measures.
-Traditionally, the duty of care was bestowed on those providing products and services, to identify and prevent any cyber-harm that could result.
+This first key is a reward-based policy that will encourage companies to adhere to a cyber-duty of care instead of traditional penalty-driven measures.
+Traditionally, the duty of care was bestowed on those providing products and services to identify and prevent any cyber-harm that could result.
 With the new infrastructure, there is a need for a new corporate culture.
-The new culture must be a place where cyber-risks are treated as an essential corporate duty and rewarded with appropriate incentives.
-These incentives might be tax reduction, regulatory, or any other means that can motivate societies to adhere to set standards of cyber hygiene proactively.
+The new culture must be where cyber-risks are treated as an essential corporate duty and rewarded with appropriate incentives.
+These incentives might be tax reduction, regulatory, or any other means to motivate societies to proactively adhere to cyber hygiene standards.
 Such a cyber-duty of care may include the following;

 - Implementation of artificial intelligence and machine learning protection